-- Physician Order for Life-Sustaining Treatment (POLST) Form: This is called different things in different states (e.g., MOLST, MOST, POST— see our map for more information) but, regardless of the term, POLST is a medical order for the specific medical treatments you want during a medical emergency.
+- Physician Order for Life-Sustaining Treatment (POLST) Form: This is called different things in different states (e.g., MOLST, MOST, POST— see our map for more information) but, regardless of the term, a POLST Form is a medical order for the specific medical treatments you want during a medical emergency.
 Only individuals with a serious illness or advanced frailty near the end-of-life should have this form.

 They work together!
-All adults should have an advance directive, but it is only when you are diagnosed with a serious illness or frailty that you should consider a POLST Paradigm Form.
+All adults should have an advance directive, but it is only when you are diagnosed with a serious illness or frailty that you should consider a POLST Form.

 All adults should have an advance directive (also called a living will or health care power of attorney, depending on what state you live in) because it allows you to appoint a surrogate to speak for you when you cannot speak for yourself.
-An advance directive does not give medial orders but it provides an idea of what treatments you may wish to have whenever you may have a medical emergency but can't communicate.
+An advance directive does not give medical orders but it provides an idea of what treatments you may wish to have whenever you may have a medical emergency but can't communicate.
 When you can't speak for yourself, your health care team will review your advance directive and talk to your surrogate to develop a treatment plan.

 A POLST Form gives medical orders and tells emergency personnel what treatments you want to have during a medical emergency.
 Only someone seriously ill or frail and towards the end of life should consider a POLST Form.